 Construction workers face many potential dangers in their work environment.
 For example, heavy lifting, awkward postures, and repetitive work activities.
+These are just a few examples of construction work injury.
 Additional examples include reaching heights, working in small spaces, hazardous materials, power tools, machinery, and weather conditions.
 Moreover, flying debris, slips and trips and falls are just a few conditions that contribute to construction work hazards.

 Trench construction workplace accident